suiz0/react-library-boilerplate/README.md

 # react-library-boilerplate

-A boilerplate project to create react components
+A boilerplate project to create react component(s) library